Transition - Learn about Blocker to Hitter or Defense to Hitter Transition

 As in many other drills, it is needed to practice transitioning with

 the ball and in the game situation.
 However, it is very

 beneficial for the player to practice footwork and coordination of

 transition also without the ball.
 This is one of the few

-that really pays off when practicing it by your own.
+that really pays off when practicing it by your own or without the ball.

 Footwork as Volleyball Conditioning Drills

 Volleyball transitioning drills without the ball can also serve as an

 Standard Transition Routine - and Practice Repeating It

 It is a good idea for player to use same routine every time when